 Great Tibet Tour Logo GREAT TIBET TOUR ®

-Dorje Drak Monastery is located in Changguo Township, Gonggar County, Shannan, Tibet, at the foothills of Zongyong Mountain and on the bank of the Brahmaputra River.
+Dorje Drak Monastery is located in Changguo Township, Gonggar County, Shannan, Tibet, at the foothills of Zongyong Mountain and on the bank of the Yarlung Tsangpo River (aka.
+Brahmaputra).
 "Dorje" means "Vajra", and "Drak" means "stone mountain".
-The name of the monastery is derived from the naturally formed vajra pattern on the back mountain, which is sometimes translated as "Dorje Monastery".
+The name of the monastery is derived from the naturally formed vajra pattern on the back mountain, which is sometimes translated as "Dorje Monastery."
+It is said that its back mountain was once a place of practice for Guru Padmasambhava.

 Attractions nearby Dorje Drak Monastery